dotnet/aspire/src/Components/Aspire.Azure.Messaging.EventHubs/README.md

 }
 ```

 You can also setup the Options type using the optional `Action<IAzureClientBuilder<EventProcessorClient, EventProcessorClientOptions>> configureClientBuilder` parameter of the `AddAzureEventProcessorClient` method.
-For example, to set the client ID for this client:
+For example, to set the processor's client ID for this client:

 ```csharp
 builder.AddAzureEventProcessorClient("eventHubsConnectionName", configureClientBuilder: clientBuilder => clientBuilder.ConfigureOptions(options => options.Identifier = "PROCESSOR_ID"));